handsontable/handsontable/docs/next/api/collapsibleColumns.md

 Clicking the "collapse/expand" button collapses (or expands) all "child" headers except the first one.

-Setting the [Options#collapsibleColumns](./Options/#collapsibleColumns) property to `true` will display a "collapse/expand" button in every header with a defined `colspan` property.
+Setting the [collapsibleColumns](#Options+collapsibleColumns) property to `true` will display a "collapse/expand" button in every header with a defined `colspan` property.

 To limit this functionality to a smaller group of headers, define the `collapsibleColumns` property as an array